 6.1 First appeal against the decisions of the Public Information Officer shall lie with the Appellant Authority viz.
-GM(CS&BD), Kamarajar Port Limited, No: 23, First Floor, P.T.
-Lee Chengalvaraya Naicker Maaligai, Rajaji Salai, Chennai-1 who shall decide the same within 30 days of receipt thereof.
+GM(CS&BD), Kamarajar Port Limited, 2nd Floor (North Wing) & 3rd Floor, Jawahar Building, No.17, Rajaji Salai, Chennai-1 who shall decide the same within 30 days of receipt thereof.

 6.2 The first appeal shall be made on plain paper in the format as at Annexure ‘D’.

 6.3 Every order passed by the appellate authority shall be communicated to the applicant as well as to the Public Information Officer against whose order the appeal was preferred.

 6.4 Any person aggrieved by an order of the appellate authority may prefer an appeal, as per the format at Annexure ‘E’, within 30 days, to the Central Information Commission, whose decision shall be binding.

 7. The Public Information Officer shall maintain a register, in the format given in Annexure ‘F’, in respect of the applications received for seeking the information under the Right to Information Act, 2005.